Analyzing User Ideologies and Shared News During the 2019 Argentinian Elections: Results

-The above findings show a relationship between the ideology of users and the political bias of the news they share.
-In this section, we study whether the political leaning of users is also reflected in the topics they share.
-Specifically, we explore whether certain thematic exhibit a higher degree of favorably towards specific candidates, and whether supporters of each coalition preferentially engage with these topics.
+This section delves into whether users' political inclinations also affect the topics of the news they share.
+The findings in previous section establish a link between the users' ideologies and the political bias in the news they share.
+Here, we aim to determine whether specific themes are more supportive of particular candidates and if supporters of each coalition show a preference for these topics.